folkertdev/rust-rfcs/text/0000-cmse-calling-conventions.md

 - but accepts c-variadic nonsecure calls: https://godbolt.org/z/5rdK58ar4

 For `cmse-nonsecure-call` we may stabilize c-variadics at some point in the future.
-### Warn on unions and niches
+### Warn on unions crossing the secure boundary

-Uninitialized memory, such as space not used by the current enum or union variant, or niches in other values, can contain secret information.
-A warning is emitted when such values cross the security boundary (move from secure to non-secure).
+Unions can contain uninitialized memory, and this uninitialized memory can contain stale secure information.
+Clang warns when union values cross the security boundary (see https://godbolt.org/z/vq9xnrnEs), and rust does the same.

 ```
 warning: passing a union across the security boundary may leak information